alm0st01/SaveSmart/README.md

 # SaveSmart
-SaveSmart is our submission for the 2024-25 FBLA event, Coding and Programming
+SaveSmart is our submission for the 2024-25 FBLA event, Coding and Programming.

 ## Overview